 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
-Therefore this should be considered further at the Appropriate Assessment stage.
+Appropriate Assessment stage.
 28: HS14 - Ollerton Road, Tuxford (Approximately 75 new dwellings) Residential development Increase in vehicle traffic Increase in recreation pressure Air pollution Physical loss and damage of off-site habitat Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation This site is just over 11.5km from the Sherwood Forest Visitor Centre.
 The Sherwood Forest Visitor Centre is within 150m of the Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
 Sherwood Forest ppSPA Uncertain: air pollution, recreation and physical loss and damage This policy makes provision for c.75 new dwellings and lies 6km from Sherwood Forest ppSPA.
 The allocation site supports suitable winter foraging opportunities for woodlark in arable habitat.
 Whilst it is considered unlikely that these species would depend upon this habitat given ample suitable foraging habitat in the surrounding landscape, and distance from the ppSPA, it is uncertain if development at this site as a result of this policy may result in physical loss or damage of off-site habitat.
 The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
 Therefore this policy could result in effects arising from increased recreation on the ppSPA.

 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
-The provision of new homes is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout the District.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? increase in population and therefore result in an increase in traffic flows on roads throughout the District.
 This policy could have an air pollution effect in- combination with other policies, namely those that would result in additional development in the District.
 Therefore this should be considered further at the Appropriate Assessment stage.
 ST29 - Affordable Housing None - this policy sets out the need to provide affordable homes within the life of the plan and how these should come forward.
 It will not itself result in new development. n/a n/a n/a n/a No ST30 - Housing Mix None - this policy sets out the requirement to consider an appropriate mix of housing for local people's needs.
 It will not itself result in new development. n/a n/a n/a n/a No ST31 - Specialist Housing None - this policy sets out the requirement to allow for specialist housing within the district.
-It will not itself result in new development. n/a n/a n/a n/a No
+It will not itself result in new development. n/a n/a n/a n/a No ST32 - Sites for Gypsies and Travellers (42 pitches in the plan period) Establishment of permanent Gypsy and Traveller pitches Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation The closest Gypsy and Traveller site to the Sherwood Forest ppSPA Uncertain: air pollution Given that this policy allows for a limited number of